* New species in CAPS

 Moving further along the riverbank the guides found a Leopard, probably the same one we had seen yesterday.
 6+ PEARL-BREASTED SWALLOWS were constantly around the boat.
 We then approached the first of many Elephants and Hippos in the shallow part of the river.

 The birding was wonderful; three more lifers, two KNOB-BILLED DUCKS flew over (pic 1 below), a pair of AFRICAN STONECHATS and 10+ AFRICAN SKIMMERS.
-Additions to the holiday list were White-browed Sparrow Weaver, Squacco Heron (pic 2 below), White-faced Whistling Duck, Collared Pratincole, White-winged (Black) Tern, Black Crake, Little Bittern and African Spoonbill.
+Additions to the holiday list were Yellow-throated Bush Sparrow, Squacco Heron (pic 2 below), White-faced Whistling Duck, Collared Pratincole, White-winged (Black) Tern, Black Crake, Little Bittern and African Spoonbill.
 Also much better views of Spur-winged Geese (pic 3 below).

 The views of Elephants were some of the best we’d had and included two young bulls play fighting for a long time.

 We returned to the dock for a final evening at the Lodge before being on the move again.

 I was up at dawn and out for a final tour around the grounds before breakfast and our transfer onwards.
 I did a bit of a detour around three Chacma Baboons, I just don’t trust those guys.
 Three Hippos were snorting a lot just offshore and there were warnings to keep an eye out for them.
 I added Kurrichane Thrush and Striated Heron to the holiday list before returning for breakfast.